kristielGJ/TechBoostVlearn/Backend/courses/Python_Programming_for_Beginners_course.md

 ### Question 2

 **Educational Content:** When working with files, it is important to properly close them after use to free up system resources and ensure data integrity.
-The close() function is used to close an open file in Python.
+The close() function in Python is used to close an open file.

-**Question:** Which function is used to close a file in Python?
+**Question:** Which function is used to close an open file in Python?

 Options:
 - a: open()